-Poplar is a very unusual type of firewood because of its seemingly strange characteristics.
+Poplar is moderate firewood due to its low heat production and doesn’t produce good cooking coals.
+It is a very unusual type of firewood because of its seemingly strange characteristics.
 It is a hardwood but it is pliable and easy to work with.
 It burns hot but doesn’t burn for long.
 It is easy to light but doesn’t produce good coals.

 Poplar firewood is not very popular because of its low BTU heat production, but it does have some advantages that make it worth considering.